tredontho/purescript-book/text/chapter12.md

   }
 ```

-The `x` and `y` properties represent the location of the top-left corner, while the `w` and `h` properties represent the width and height, respectively.
+The `x` and `y` properties represent the location of the top-left corner, while the `width` and `height` properties represent the lengths of the rectangle, respectively.

 To render an arc segment, we can use the `arc` function, passing a record with the following type: